Burton Hatlen: National Poetry Foundation

 The Foundation became known for its summer poetry conferences which gathered poets and scholars at the University of Maine.
 The conference also allowed students and professional, published poets to meet informally and get to know one another, which closely followed Hatlen's own informal teaching style.

 Hatlen became director of the National Poetry Foundation in 1991.

 Stephen King

 Burton Hatlen formed a writing workshop in the late 1960s, with fellow UM colleague, Jim Bishop, and several other writers.
-These writers included several of Hatlen's students, including author Stephen King, Tabitha Spruce, poet Sylvester Pollet and Michael Alpert, who currently serves as director of the University of Maine Press as of 2008.
-Stephen King and Tabitha Spruce later fell in love and married after meeting at Hatlen's workshops.
+These writers included several of Hatlen's students, among them Stephen King, Tabitha Spruce, poet Sylvester Pollet and Michael Alpert, who currently serves as director of the University of Maine Press as of 2008.
+King and Spruce fell in love and married after meeting at Hatlen's workshops.
 The members of Hatlen's writing workshop continued to meet on and off for the next 15 years.
 Hatlen's own contributions to the workshop culminated in 1987, when he published his only book of poetry, I Wanted to Tell You.